Table of Contents

 Many of them are buried, and some are just enjoying a simple life.
 For example, Franz Kafka, one of the pioneers of Western modernist literature, has always lived in a place where life is unremarkable, Passed away at the age of 40.

 This seems to appear often in movies and TV sets, and talented and creative people always look weird.
-Such as detective Charlotte.
+Such as Detective Charlotte.

 In reality, many creative people even doubt themselves, which is why they try to prove that something is worthwhile.
-Some people are not confident in themselves so that they want to destroy their own works.
+Some people are not confident in themselves so they want to destroy their own work.
 Take Kafka, for example.
 He asked his friend to burn his manuscript after he died, but his friend did not fulfill his wishes and published the draft.

 Many of them doubt themselves, which is why they try to prove that something is worthwhile.
 Someone is so sure of themselves that they want to destroy his work.
 We can only read Kafka's book occasionally today.
 The author asked his friend to burn the manuscript after his death, but he did not fulfill his wishes but published the draft.
 The famous French painter Monet was even more successful: his stepdaughter and heiress burned about 60 of his paintings.